-Ribble Valley has become one of the UK's premier food destinations, recently described 'the Dordogne of the UK', by the Times, while Clitheroe is the official food capital of Lancashire hosting an annual food festival that attracts tens of thousands of food enthusiasts, but it hasn't always been so.
-Ribble Valley Borough Council spearheaded the borough's recovery by launching the Ribble Valley Food Trail in 2007 with partners in the food sector.
-The trail became one of the borough's most talked about initiatives and went on to win numerous tourism, regeneration and communications awards, as well as unearthing some fantastic success stories, including several businesses that had successfully diversified following footand-mouth to become market leaders.
+Ribble Valley has become one of the UK's premier food destinations, recently described 'the Dordogne of the UK', by the Times, while Clitheroe is the official food capital of Lancashire hosting an annual food festival that attracts thousands of food enthusiasts, but it hasn't always been so.
+Ribble Valley Borough Council spearheaded the borough's recovery from the foot and mouth epidemic by launching the Ribble Valley Food Trail in 2007 with partners in the food sector.
+The trail became one of the borough's most talked about initiatives and went on to win numerous tourism, regeneration and communications awards, as well as unearthing some fantastic success stories, including several businesses that had successfully diversified following foot-and-mouth to become market leaders.

 The trail played a significant role in the reputation of Ribble Valley as a desirable place to visit, and its impact on Ribble Valley's profile as a visitor destination far exceeded expectations.
 Building on the trail's success, Ribble Valley Borough Council decided to host an annual food festival in Clitheroe.
 The first Clitheroe Food Festival in 2009 was a modest event attracting around 800 or so curious shoppers.
-Now, in its seventh year, the festival showcases the very best Lancashire food and drink, and attracts up to 20,000 people from across the UK.
-Thought the economic impact has yet to be measured.
+Now, in its seventh year, the festival showcases the very best Lancashire food and drink, and attracts up to 20,000 people.

-The other major factor in the area's success as a culinary hub has been an extraordinary range of innovative developments by the private sector, particularly in terms of gastro pubs high quality hotels, and non-English restaurants.
-This in addition to award winning delicatessens and niche cafes.
+The other major factor in the area's success as a culinary hub has been an extraordinary range of innovative developments by the private sector, particularly in terms of gastro pubs, high quality hotels, and non-English restaurants.
+This, in addition to award winning delicatessens and niche cafes.

 The popularity for food and drink in this area has grown at such a rate that it has had a major effect on local tourism and hospitality.
-Tourism is booming in Ribble Valley which is in no small part the result of the development of the quite sophisticated food and drink offer which, now quite varied in nature, contains many national award winning establishments in their own spheres.
+Tourism is booming in Ribble Valley, which is in no small part the result of the development of the sophisticated food and drink offer that, now quite varied in nature, contains many national award-winning establishments in their own spheres.
 Fine and quality dining has enhanced Ribble Valley's reputation so much that it has boosted the accommodation and retail tourism sectors, as people come from afar to enjoy taste experiences and spend time in the area.
-This, in turn, has resulted in significant investment in tourism and hospitality generally, to meet growing demand and expectations for quality.
+This, in turn, has resulted in significant investment in tourism and hospitality generally, to meet growing demand for quality.

-Business has been further boosted by a wave of interest in food, largely stimulated by new TV and media coverage, and there is a notable growth of interest in tasting food, cooking food and understanding its provenance.
+Business has been boosted by the wave of interest in food, largely stimulated by new TV and media coverage, and there is a notable growth of interest in tasting food, cooking food and understanding its provenance.
 In order to provide help to direct visitors staying here, where there is a density of quality food experiences, the Council has created a new website dedicated to Ribble Valley food.
 Here visitors can not only find restaurants and cafes but also learn about the chefs and find places to buy food for themselves. www.ribblevalleyfoodheaven.com is just the latest development in a continuing food journey.
+In terms of public demand, there is real demand for experiences that combine food and walking and this should be maximised as a priority.